 Famous for the Bar Headed Goose, the Magadi Bird Sanctuay is a place that’s built on the Magadi Tank (known locally as Magade Kere), in the Shirahatti taluk of Gadag district, around 26 km from Gadag.
 Migratory birds from Central Asia have been frequenting this place for over 10 years now.
 The tank spans 134 acres of land and has a cachement area of 900 hectares.

-The tributary of river Kaveri flows right pass the side of the tank, offering a pretty view of the birds as they nest on the trees on the banks of the rivers.
+The tributary of the river Kaveri flows right past the side of the tank, offering a pretty view of the birds as they nest on the trees on the banks of the rivers.

 The Birds of Magadi

 In the Magadi catchment area, spanning 900 hectares, upto 134 species of various birds have been spotted.
 The main bird sighted in this region is the Bar Headed Goose, and it feeds on agricultural produce, and not on fish or amphibians.
 Birds have been visiting this region for well over 10 years now.

 - Bar-Headed Goose

 - Greater Flamingo